jch00oo/CAA-Data-Analysis-Project/README.md

 | Mid      | 1955 - 1979    |
 | Old | 0 - 1954    |

-For those whose birth years were not available, I used their graduation year to infer their age and put them in the appropriate age group.
+For those whose birth years were not available, we used their graduation year to infer their age and put them in the appropriate age group.

-After conducting a series of Kruskal-Wallis tests on each age group's alumni event participation rate versus the population's event participation rate, I've concluded that the old age group had significantly higher participation rates compared to the young and mid age groups, participating in alumni events three times as much as the young age group on average.
+After conducting a series of Kruskal-Wallis tests on each age group's alumni event participation rate versus the population's event participation rate, we've concluded that the old age group had significantly higher participation rates compared to the young and mid age groups, participating in alumni events three times as much as the young age group on average.

 ---
 ## Activity vs Student Activity
-Another factor I took into account was the subscriber's activity/affiliation while a student.
-After grouping alumni event participation counts by Student Activity, I compared the average participation rate within each Student Activity to the population's participation rate to determine whether subscribers within certain Student Activities had significantly higher participation rates.
+Another factor we took into account was the subscriber's activity/affiliation while a student.
+After grouping alumni event participation counts by Student Activity, we compared the average participation rate within each Student Activity to the population's participation rate to determine whether subscribers within certain Student Activities had significantly higher participation rates.

 ```python